 Establishing durability through the testing processes

 In order that CH storage can be deployed safely, it is hugely important that we have a scientifically-based determination of its possible lifespan.
 However, depending on the material, the usual testing processes such as the simple burst test or the hydraulic Load Cycle Test (LCT) do not provide much useful information in this respect."
-BAM has therefore developed the Slow Burst Test (SBT), which allows conclusions to be drawn about the lifespan," explains Dr. Georg Muir from BAM's Tanks for Dangerous Goods and Accident Mechanics Division.
+BAM has therefore developed the Slow Burst Test (SBT), which allows conclusions to be drawn about the lifespan," explains Dr. Georg Muir from BAM's Containment Systems for Dangerous Goods Division.
 In this test, the CH storage system is subjected to a precisely defined, slow increase in pressure.
 For more than ten hours, the internal pressure is slowly increased under stable environmental conditions, until it bursts.
 The time taken until it fails and also the pressure of the burst are captured statistically.
 The higher the average and the smaller the dispersion the less likely it is that it would fail during use.

 BAM's know-how is in demand